mrfouu/holbertonschool-system_engineering-devops/0-simple_web_stack.md

 Accessible by the application server through SQL queries.

 7. Communication
 Communication between the user’s computer and the server occurs over HTTP or HTTPS protocols.
-Secure communication uses HTTPS with SSL/TLS encryption.
+Secure communication uses HTTPS with SSL/TLS encryption, TCP/IP Connection: Browser establishes connection via HTTP/HTTPS.

 3. Issues with the Infrastructure
 1. SPOF (Single Point of Failure)